Extension of the Watanabe-Sagawa-Ueda uncertainty relation for measurement errors to infinite-dimensional systems: Introduction

-In response to this situation, Watanabe, Sagawa, and Ueda defined measurement error and disturbance by measurements from the perspective of quantum estimation theory, and derived uncertainty relation inequalities that there must satisfy\cite{watanabe2011uncertainty,watanabe2013formulation}.
-In their formulation, unbiasedness did not need to be imposed on the measurement itself, and the physical interpretation of the definitions of measurement errors and disturbances was also clear.
-However, their definition also had limitations, as it was based on the theory of finite-parameter estimation and was therefore limited to finite-dimensional systems, whose state can be specified by a finite number of parameters.
-Position and momentum are important examples of physical quantities represented in infinite-dimensional systems, and if they are excluded, it is difficult to argue that the theory has sufficient generality as a theory of physics.
+In response to these challenges, Watanabe, Sagawa, and Ueda (WSU) defined measurement error and disturbance from the perspective of quantum estimation theory, and derived uncertainty relation inequalities that these quantities must satisfy \cite{watanabe2011uncertainty, watanabe2013formulation}.
+Their formulation offered two significant advantages: no unbiasedness constraint need to be imposed on the measurement itself, and the physical interpretation of the measurement errors and disturbances was clear.
+However, their definition also had limitations, as it was based on the theory of finite-parameter estimation and was therefore restricted to finite-dimensional systems whose states can be parametrized by a finite number of parameters.
+Position and momentum are important examples of physical quantities that are represented in infinite-dimensional systems.
+Excluding such systems makes it difficult to argue that the theory possesses sufficient generality as a physical theory.
+To apply estimation-based measurement errors to infinite-dimensional systems, we need to consider appropriate sets of operators \cite{Holevo2011Probabilistic} that can be measured or estimated.
+Moreover, although quantum estimation theory for infinite-dimensional systems with finite-parameter models has been discussed \cite{Holevo2011Probabilistic}, we must address infinite-parameter models to extend the WSU uncertainty relations.

-In this paper, we extend Watanabe's estimation-based measurement error and disturbance to infinite-dimensional quantum systems and demonstrate that the uncertainty relations that hold in finite-dimensional systems also hold in infinite-dimensional systems.
-To achieve this, we establish classical estimation theory for probability distribution families with infinite-dimensional parameter spaces, and develop quantum estimation theory for families of quantum states with infinite-dimensional parameter spaces.
-We also reproduce various results that were previously known for finite-parameter estimation in the case where the parameter space is infinite-dimensional.
+In this paper, we extend the WSU's estimation-based measurement errors to infinite-dimensional systems and demonstrate that error-error uncertainty relations hold for these errors.
+To achieve this, we consider classical and quantum estimation theory for models whose parameter space is the set of full-rank states on an infinite-dimensional Hilbert space, and derive classical and quantum Cram\'{e}r--Rao inequalities.

-This paper is organized as follows.
-Section \ref{sec:classical estimation theory} describes a classical estimation theory for a system whose parameter space of the family of probability measures is an infinite-dimensional real Hilbert space.
-In Section \ref{sec:quantum estimation theory}, we establish a quantum estimation theory for a system whose parameter space of the family of quantum states is an infinite-dimensional real Hilbert space.
-In Section \ref{sec:main results}, we extend the Watanabe-Sagawa-Ueda uncertainty relations to infinite-dimensional quantum systems.
-In Section \ref{sec:discussion}, we discuss the obtained results.